Rescue (Lauren Daigle song): Usage in media

+It featured in the Britain’s Got Talent Semi Final on 12 September 2020.
+Rescue was used in the TV show, Legacies, season 2, episode 6.
+Moreover, the single was also featured in the movie Redeeming Love (2022). and featured on Grey's Anatomy 15th season episode "Anybody Have a Map?" as well as Walker's 2nd season episode, Search and Rescue.
+The song was also used in ABC's promo for the seventh season of 9-1-1.

 Live performances

 Daigle performed the song at SiriusXM Studios on May 17, 2019.
 She also performed the track on The Today Show on October 8, 2019.
 As well as on The Kelly Clarkson Show in July 2020.

 Music video

 A music video for the song was released July 20, 2019.
 It was filmed by John Gray over two days on the Knik Glacier in Alaska, it opens with Daigle walking along a blue stream cutting through a lunar-like, rocky landscape as she sings, "I hear you whisper underneath your breath/ I hear your S.O.S., your S.O.S."
 The scene then switches to a verdant green mountainside surrounded by snow-capped mountains as Daigle sheds her black robes in favor of an all-white outfit.

 A lyric video for the Spanish version of the song was released on May 15, 2020, coinciding with the release of the song.
 It includes cuts and unused footage from the official music video.